ShanNatRichards/DataScience/README.md

 # DataScience
-Personal and learning projects in data science.
+Learning exercises in data science, completed by following tutorials, blogs, books with example data.